-#483: Flying Blue Going from Strength to Strength
+Flying Blue Loyalty Program Going from Strength to Strength (#483)

-It has already been a year since we met with Ben Lipsey, Senior Vice President of customer loyalty and President of Flying Blue, the loyalty programme of Air France, KLM and Transavia.
+It has already been a year since we met with Ben Lipsey, Senior Vice President of customer loyalty and President of Flying Blue, the loyalty program of Air France, KLM and Transavia.

-Flying Blue now has over 22 million members of its program, and Ben joins us today to share some new propositions and pricing they launched for members, the creation of a separate new legal structure for the entire program, as well as their plans to launch a “subscription” propositions this year for members.
+Flying Blue now has over 22 million members, and Ben joins us today to share some new propositions and pricing they launched for members, the creation of a separate new legal structure for the entire program, as well as their plans to launch a “subscription” propositions this year for members.

-Listen to enjoy the latest loyalty insights from Ben Lipsey and Flying Blue.
+Listen to enjoy the latest airline loyalty insights from Ben Lipsey and Flying Blue below.

 Show Notes: